CHAMPIONING OUR SCHOOLS

 I have two kids in public schools.
 I know firsthand that education is the most important responsibility of state government.

 When I talk about the struggles and challenges facing families, it is important to recognize the problems our transportation system cause for working parents.
 Let’s get out of congestion and home to have dinner with our kids.
-That’s why I am proud to have supported the largest transportation package in state history, without relying on tolls on I-90.

 I will always be a strong proponent for transportation infrastructure, transit services and improving freight mobility.
 These are important investments in the long-term health of our economy.